yash-srivastava19/yash-srivastava19.github.io/index.md

   -  [**P-GLAm**](https://github.com/yash-srivastava19/P-GLAm) : P-GLAm is a random thought experiment on Infinite Monkey Theorem.
 In this, I developed a GPT-2 inspired Large Language Model which aims to test the arithmetic correctness.

 Here I'll pin some of my favorite projects, more on the development 💻 side.
 Feedback is always appreciated for projects like these.:
+  - [**Synapse**](https://github.com/yash-srivastava19/Synapse) : Synapse is hackernews-type platform that can be used by any community as a forum.
+Tried making this for my college, but need more inspiration.

   - [**Pandora**](https://github.com/yash-srivastava19/pandora) : Pandora is domain agnostic framework for case study generation and solving.

   - [**Verizon**](https://github.com/yash-srivastava19/verizon) : A Git like version control system, from scratch, in Python, spelled out.